 Our second product candidate, CT-0525, which also is intended to treat solid tumors that overexpress HER2, is in pre-clinical development and utilizes a novel approach to CAR-M therapy that engineers patients' monocytes directly, without ex vivo differentiation into macrophages, as we currently do for CT-0508.
 We refer to this CAR-Monocyte approach as CAR-Mono.
 This process enables a single day manufacturing process, enables the ability to manufacture up to ten billion cells from a single apheresis, and leverages an automated, closed-system manufacturing process.
 In addition, CAR-Mono has the potential to improve upon the potential anti-tumor effect of a CAR-Macrophage.
 By increasing the cell yield, the CAR-Mono approach enables a larger dose than a CAR-Macrophage.
 In addition, CT-0525 has the potential for improved persistence and trafficking, all observed pre-clinically.
-The increased cell yield and improved persistence and trafficking may improve tumor control.
-We expect to submit an IND to the FDA for CT-0525 in the second half of 2023, initiate clinical development shortly thereafter, and treat our first patient in the first half of 2024.
+The increased cell yield and the improved persistence and trafficking may improve tumor control.
+We recently submitted an Investigational New Drug Application, or IND, to the FDA for CT-0525.
+We have begun clinical readiness activities and, subject to regulatory feedback, we expect to treat our first patient in the first half of 2024.

 Beyond CT-0508 and CT-0525, we have a broad pipeline of cell therapy assets in various stages of pre-clinical development.
 In addition to the development of ex vivo CAR-M cell therapies, we are also developing in vivo CAR-M gene therapies, wherein immune cells are directly engineered within the patient's body.
 To advance our in vivo CAR-M therapeutics, we established a strategic collaboration with Moderna TX Inc., or Moderna, focused on the development and potential commercialization of up to 12 product candidates, of which five have already been nominated.
 In collaboration with Moderna, we have established an approach that uses Moderna's LNP/mRNA technology, together with our CAR-M platform technology, to create novel in vivo oncology gene therapies.
 We believe this approach has the potential to enable a series of off-the-shelf product candidates to target a patient's own myeloid cells against cancer cells directly within their body.
 As part of the Moderna License Agreement, as further discussed below, we received a \$45.0 million upfront cash payment and an investment by Moderna in the form of a \$35.0 million convertible promissory note, which converted into shares of common stock in connection with the consummation of the merger with Sesen Bio, or the Merger, in addition to future research funding and the opportunity for milestone payments and royalties.
+In the fourth quarter of 2023, we presented pre-clinical data from this collaboration demonstrating that CAR-M can be directly produced in vivo, successfully redirecting endogenous myeloid cells against tumor-associated antigens using mRNA/LNP.
+Additionally, the data demonstrated feasibility, tolerability and early efficacy of in vivo CAR-M against metastatic solid tumors.